 Make sure you are always running the latest stable build.
 WordPress updates and improves its build often.
 Make sure that your version is the most up to date to stay ahead of old vulnerabilities and exploits.
 RSH Web Services WordPress accounts update automatically.
 If yours doesn't keep an eye on your Admin panel or In-box to be notified of when new updates are available.
 Hackers look for outdated sites, and only about 25% of sites are running the latest version.
 And since WordPress runs almost 30% of all websites, that's a lot of outdated websites.

 Running outdated versions of WordPress plugins and themes can also leave you vulnerable.
 Updates often include patches for security issues.
 It is important to run the latest versions.
 Make a practice of regularly running backups and updates for your WordPress site.
 This is a important WordPress security "Best" practice.

 Poorly-written, insecure, or outdated plugins is one of the most common ways attackers exploit your site.
 Plugins and themes are the most potential sources of security vulnerabilities.
-Only download and install WordPress plugins and themes from reputable sources.
-Avoid bootleg or torrent "Free" versions of premium themes and plugins, as the files may have been altered to contain malware
+Only download and install WordPress Plugins and WordPress Themes from reputable sources.
+Avoid bootleg or torrent "Free" versions of premium themes and plugins, as the files may have been altered to contain malware.

 Get rid of them

-There's a temptation to install as many plugins as you can or have problems to solve, But too many plugins can cause excess bloat and slow your whole website down.
+There seems to be a temptation to install as many plugins as you can.
+But too many plugins can cause excess bloat and slow your whole website down.
 And just one unreliable or outdated plug-in can cause a major security risk.
-Regularly delete unused themes and plugins, as even a deactivated plug-in can be a security risk if a vulnerability is found and exploited.
+Regularly delete unused themes and plugins.
+Even a deactivated plug-in can be a security risk if a vulnerability is found and exploited.
 Review your plugins periodically to make sure you still have the best one for the job.
-There could be a new plug-in that combines the features of a few that you already have and might be better supported, more secure and easier to maintain
+There could be a new plug-in that combines the features of a few that you already have and might be better supported, more secure and easier to maintain.